Articles of Association

 Minutes of the council meeting are distributed as soon as possible after the meeting.

-Any objections to the minutes must be submitted to the chairman within 2 weeks from receipt thereof.
+Any objections to the minutes must be submitted to the Chair within 2 weeks from receipt thereof.

 9.

-Extraordinary council meetings may be held at the request of the chairman or the board; or if at least 15 council members issue a written notice of meeting to the council stating the agenda.
+Extraordinary council meetings may be held at the request of the Chair; or if at least 15 council members issue a written notice of meeting to the council stating the agenda.

 10.